OpenMendel/QuasiCopula.jl/docs/src/man/VC_Examples.md

 - outcome variable name of interest as a symbol
 - grouping variable name of interest as a symbol
 - covariate names of interest as a vector of symbols
-- Vector of Vector of PSD Covariance Matrices
+- Vector of length 'n' of Vectors of length 'm' of 'di x di' PSD Covariance Matrices
 - base distribution
 - link function